stephenlangtech/osticket-prereqs/README.md

 <img src="https://i.imgur.com/Iu8EC4s.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Create a resource group in Microsoft Azure named os-ticket.
+Create a resource group in Microsoft Azure named osTicket.
 Then create a virtual machine within this resource group.
 Use a Windows 10 Pro image for the VM, ensuring it has at least 2 vCPUs.
 The VM will serve as a space for practice.
 </p>
 <br />